by Frank Ochal

-Also thanks to Art Isaacs for his continued work in answering members' technical questions and answers.
+Also thanks to Art Isaacs for his continued work in answering members' technical questions and answers and to John Twist who is now contributing advice to members.
 Be sure to send in photos and stories so we can include them in future issues of the Octagon.

-Another benefit to members resulting from the full color magazine as that we are now able to offer free classified ads to members that now include one color photo.
+A result of the full color Octagon magazine is that we are now able to offer free classified ads to members that now include one color photo and contain 50 words.
 This is because we no longer have a restriction on the pages that ad photos can be placed on.

+We have now issued plastic membership cards to all members.
+All current members should have already received the new plastic membership card.
 As the new membership card is plastic it is meant to be permanent and will no longer include your membership expiration date.
-Your membership number and membership expiration date can always found on the label on each issue of the printed OCTAGON and other club mailings.
+Your membership expiration date and your number can always found on the label on each issue of the printed OCTAGON and other club mailings.
 You can always call, email or text us if you ever need a replacement card, your membership number or your expiration date..

-We now have a supply of our earlier grille badges back in stock The grille badges that we have had the last few years are no longer being made and we have gone back to the earlier style.
+We now have a supply of grille badges back in stock We have gone back to the earlier style.
 See more information in the Club Store and on the New Products and Services Page

 Join us on Facebook at American MGB Association or follow us on Twitter at amgba.